Justicia gendarussa: Medicine

 J. gendarussa was proved to contain several phytochemicals, which are natural secondary plant compounds.
 Overall in the plant, roots, stem and leaves, following phytochemicals were found: alkaloids, flavonoids, tannins and phenols.
 The ingredients of the plant may vary depending on the age, physiological stage of the organ parts or the geographic region of cultivation.

 The plant was proved to have both anti-microbial and anti-fungal action on selected pathogen strains, and therefore this plant can be used to develop herbal drugs.

-J. gendarussa leaf extract was proven to potentially become a male, non-hormonally contraceptive method due to its competitive and reversible inhibition of the spermatozoan hyaluronidase enzyme.
+J. gendarussa leaf extract was proven to potentially become a male, non-hormonally contraceptive method due to its competitive and reversible inhibition of the spermatozoon hyaluronidase enzyme.
 The plant is already used as traditional contraceptive method in Indonesia.

 The plant compound Patentiflorin A contained in J. gendarussa has shown to have a positive activity against several HIV strains, higher than the clinically used first anti-HIV drug, zidovudine AZT.

 Further, extracts of the leaves have an anti-inflammatory effect.
 This has been demonstrated especially in mice, specific for the carrageenan-induced paw edema.

 The juice of the leaves can be drizzled into the ear for earache.
 To treat external edema, an oil made from the leaves can be used.